Totktonada/tarantool-merger-examples/README.md

 end

 -- Merge.
-local merger_inst = merger.new(ctx, sources)
+local merger_inst = merger.new(key_def_inst, sources)
 local res = merger_inst:select()
 ```

 ## How to form key parts

-The merger expects that each input tuple stream is sorted in the order that
+The merger expects that each input tuple stream is sorted in the order that is
 acquired for a result (via key parts and the `reverse` flag).
 It performs a
 kind of the merge sort: chooses a source with a minimal / maximal tuple on each
 step, consumes a tuple from this source and repeats.